pseudoramble/fp-challenges/problems/2017-03-28-know-your-states/README.md

 # The factoids to find

 1. What are the capitals of each state in the USA?
-1. What is the most densily-populated state?
+1. What is the most densely-populated state?
-1. What is the least densily-populated state?
+1. What is the least densely-populated state?
 1. What state(s) have a city that's both its capital and has the largest population?
 1. Find the land-area / water-area ratio of each state and order the states by this.
 1. Come up with your own question and answer it!